gandhisamay/My-First-App/README.md

 ## License
 **Free to download and use software!**

 ~Finding strange humans isn't strange anymore!

-~Under development